ssube/packit/README.md

 tracing.

-OTLP tracing is **off by default** and must be enabled by setting the `PACKIT_TRACER` environment variable to `traceloop` or by initializing the Traceloop SDK in your own code.
+OTLP tracing is **off by default** and must be enabled by setting the `PACKIT_TRACER` environment variable to `traceloop` or by initializing the Traceloop SDK in your own code _and_ calling `packit.tracing.set_tracer("traceloop")`.

-To export OTLP traces to a self-hosted Grafana Tempo server, set the `TODO` environment variable to the Tempo ingest
+To export OTLP traces to a self-hosted Grafana Tempo server, set the `TRACELOOP_BASE_URL` environment variable to the Tempo ingest URL:
-URL:

 ```shell
 PACKIT_TRACER=traceloop